 Eligible employees have a choice between State Employee Retirement Plan (SERS) and Optional Retirement Program (ORP).
-Both plans have the same mandatory pre-tax contribution based on most recent entry date into the state retirement system.
+Both plans have the same mandatory pre-tax contribution based on the most recent entry date into the state retirement system.
 Eligible employees must elect coverage under the ORP within 180 days of becoming an eligible employee, or the default is SERS.
 The election is irrevocable.
 For a comparison of the two retirement plans visit the Massachusetts Board of Higher Education SERS and ORP Comparison.

 The State Employee Retirement Plan (SERS)

-The State Employee Retirement Plan (SERS) is a mandatory defined benefit plan in which 9% of the employee’s salary plus an additional 2% of any earnings over $30,000 will be deducted on a pre-tax basis each pay period and invested the plan.
-Annually, employees will receive a statement of their account which includes contributions, interest earned and balance.
+The State Employee Retirement Plan (SERS) is a mandatory defined benefit plan in which 9% of the employee’s salary plus an additional 2% of any earnings over $30,000 will be deducted on a pre-tax basis each pay period and invested in the plan.
+Annually, employees will receive a statement of their account which includes contributions, interest earned, and balance.
 Vesting is 10 years after credible service.
 For more detailed information on SERS, please visit the Benefit Guide for the Massachusetts State Employee Retirement System.

 Optional Retirement Program (ORP)

 The ORP is a defined contribution plan.
 An employee’s retirement benefit would be based on the total amount contributed and allocated to ORP investment funds and the investment experience of those funds.
 An employee is vested immediately for the employee's own contribution plus the Commonwealth's contribution.
 The Commonwealth’s gross contribution is 5% of regular salary.
 Up to 1% of the Commonwealth’s contribution may go to statutorily required expenditures.
 The Commonwealth’s net contribution is currently 4.300%.

 |Minus Cost of Long-Term Disability Insurance||0.181%|